 Since it’s a hybrid coaster/dark ride, there are also, obviously, coaster elements in addition to these dark ride scenes.
 Before and after the main show scene you glide around on some mild areas of outdoor track, which isn’t really high on thrills but does offer some excellent views into both areas of Walt Disney World’s Fantasyland.
 Seven Dwarfs Mine Train is on a prime piece of real estate for such views, and I especially loved these glimpses of Fantasyland at night.

 This is one of two things that might stick out that you might notice aren’t drawing criticism from me.
 No, Seven Dwarfs Mine Train is not very thrilling.
 No, I don’t even remotely view this as a problem.
 I do think it bears addressing, as in talking to some friends, I noticed it was a chief complaint.
 Judging any Disney attraction primarily on its thrill level is like reviewing a Marvel film based on how grounded in reality it is.
 In both cases, you’re sort of missing the point.
 If thrills are a priority, you’re going to the wrong theme parks.
 Other parks do them far better and charge significantly less for admission than Disney.

 Have you experienced Seven Dwarfs Mine Train?
 Have you watched the ride-through videos of it?
 What did you think of it?
 Any other thoughts to add?
-Please share your thoughts and your own review of it in the comments!
+Do you agree or disagree with our ride review?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!